unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 If the `CommandParameter` is null, or if its type doesn't match the parameter type of the method, the button will remain disabled.
 On the other hand, in case the `CommandParameter` is specified in the View but the method in the Model doesn't have a parameter, the View's `CommandParameter` value will just be disregarded.

 It's also still recommended to include a `CancellationToken`, which will allow the method to be cancelled.
-For example the preferred definition for the `DoWork` method would be asynchronous and include the `CancellationToken` parameter.
+For example, the preferred definition for the `DoWork` method would be asynchronous and include the `CancellationToken` parameter.

 ```csharp
 public ValueType DoWork(double param, CancellationToken ct) { ... }